ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 # Managing data

+## GRASS GIS as part of a larger workflow

+When you are using GRASS GIS as part of a larger workflow in R or Python, you may want to just create the GRASS location in your script right before you import data there and start processing.
+Once the processing is done, you export the data and delete the location.

+## GRASS GIS as a primary tool used

+If you are doing a lot of processing in GRASS GIS or it is your primary geospatial processing tool, you probably keep the data in GRASS Location or multiple Locations.
+On Henry2, this workflow is best achieved by using Research Storage for the data, but it can be also achieved by simply copying the data around.
+In any case, you create a separate mapset for your processing and multiple mapsets for parallel processing and you delete these mapsets once you are finished post-processing or aggregating the data in these mapsets.

 ## Preparing the data locally

 You can prepare a GRASS Location locally, create an archive (e.g., ZIP), and upload to HPC or you can use the GeoTIFF -> GRASS GIS -> GeoTIFF workflow, i.e., what you bring to and out of HPC is GeoTIFF rather than the GRASS Location and you create a one on HPC and delete it later.

+The version (the build to be exact) of GRASS GIS you will use locally likely uses the new ZSTD compression by default, but GRASS on HPC does not support it yet.
+To be able to transfer the dataset as is to HPC, you need to change the compression on your local machine.
+It is a combination of setting environmental variables and running r.compress module.
+The [r.compress manual](https://grass.osgeo.org/grass78/manuals/r.compress.html#applying-zlib-compression) covers the steps how to change to ZLIB compression.

 ## Importing data to the GRASS GIS database